 Washington University infectious disease specialists manage complicated diseases with compassion and clinical expertise.
 The board-certified specialists have advanced education and training in internal medicine and infectious diseases.

-Washington University infectious disease specialists complicated diseases with compassion and clinical expertise.
-We are leaders in the research and treatment of HIV/AIDS, and are also known for expertise in fungal infections, bone and joint infections, osteomyelitis and a range of unusual and complicated infections.
+Our infectious disease doctors are leaders in the research and treatment of HIV/AIDS, and are also known for expertise in fungal infections, bone and joint infections, osteomyelitis and a range of unusual and complicated infections.

 Washington University is home to one of the top HIV/AIDS programs in the country.
-Our patients have access to the latest technologic treatments by world-renowned experts in HIV/AIDS and investigational therapies available at only a handful of centers in the nation.
+Our patients have access to the latest technologic treatments by world-renowned experts in HIV/AIDS, and investigational therapies available at only a handful of centers in the nation.
 One of these programs is devoted to women and children with HIV/AIDS.
-Our physicians provide special medical and gynecologic care and social support for mothers and pediatric care for their children.
+Our infectious disease specialists provide special medical and gynecologic care and social support for mothers, and pediatric care for their children.
 This is the only such program in the region and one of few in the country dedicated to women with HIV/AIDS and their children.

 International Travel Clinic

-An International Travel Clinic (ITC) is a unique service offered to individuals who travel abroad.
-Patients receive immunizations and information about how to avoid infections.
+Our International Travel Clinic (ITC) is a unique service offered to individuals who travel abroad.
+The infectious disease specialists provide patients with immunizations and information about how to avoid infections.

 Part of a long and successful research tradition, Washington University Infectious Diseases secures a significant amount of National Institutes of Health funding each year.
-Basic science and clinical researchers within the Division are heavily involved in research and clinical trials to increase the understanding of HIV/AIDS and other infectious diseases and the efficacy of new therapies.
-The Washington University AIDS Clinical Trials Unit (ACTU)—initiated in 1987 by the National Institute of Allergy and Infectious Diseases—which is dedicated to conducting clinical research trials of potential treatments for HIV and its complications.
+Basic science and clinical researchers within our division are heavily involved in research and clinical trials to increase the understanding of HIV/AIDS and other infectious diseases, and the efficacy of new therapies.
+The Washington University AIDS Clinical Trials Unit (ACTU)—initiated in 1987 by the National Institute of Allergy and Infectious Diseases—is dedicated to conducting clinical research trials of potential treatments for HIV and its complications.